Montana Eviction Notice Templates (7)

 Step 4 – Tenant’s Answer

-A copy of the tenant’s Answer must also be mailed to the landlord with the Proof of Service notarized and filed with the court.
+The tenant must mail a copy of the Answer to the landlord and file a notarized Proof of Service with the court.

 If the tenant fails to respond after five days, the landlord may ask the court to render a default judgment in their favor.